LibrariesHacked/librarieshacked.github.io/_posts/2023-04-25-library-finder.md

 Lol, what?
 Good data is good, bad data is bad.

 Library Map has functionality to display opening hours and a web link to each library, but the data was getting very wrong.
-Even the Arts Council dataset no longer includes these things, and they change regularly.
+Even the Arts Council dataset no longer includes these things.

 So, I made a decision to turn off web links and opening hours.

 It's better, probably, that people aren't presented with wrong information.
 Maybe.
-But I still wonder whether that was the right decision.
+But I wonder whether that was the right decision.
 There are two ways to react to invalid data about your libraries:

 - That's terrible, you can't tell people things that are wrong!
 - Ah, that's out of date, how can we update that?

-If you remove data as it becomes out of date then you'll end up with no data.
+If you remove data when you're no longer confident about it, you'll end up with no data.
 Big sites like Google know this, with products like Google Maps.
 They don't want a poor user experience, but they'll definitely display data they know is likely to be wrong, rather than remove it.
-And that's not always bad.
+It draws attention to it, which makes it more likely to be fixed.

-People raising data quality issues is good.
-It highlights the need to everyone for permanent data maintenance.
+People raising data quality issues highlights the need to everyone for permanent data maintenance.

-## Developers are not Interaction designers
+## Developers are not interaction designers

 I quite like terrible user interfaces.
 But that's because I like data.
 So what better way of presenting libraries than in a data grid, with sortable columns, paging, and a custom filter for location or local authority?
 It's almost like a spreadsheet!
 I'd also quite like a CSV download button in there.